kiran-regmi/kiran-regmi/README.md

+### Welcome!
+I'm a cybersecurity enthusiast with a hands-on approach to tackling real-world security challenges.
+From threat detection to vulnerability management, each project here reflects my commitment to strengthening systems and staying ahead of evolving threats.

+Whether it's automating security operations or simulating attacks, I focus on building solutions that make an impact.
+Feel free to explore and check back often as I continue to add new projects that push the boundaries of cyber defense.

+#### - <a href="https://www.linkedin.com/in/kiran-regmi/"> Kiran Regmi </a>

-# <a href="https://www.linkedin.com/in/kiranregmics/">Kiran Regmi </a> - Cybersecurity Project Portfolio 🔐 👋
+# ✅ Cybersecurity Project Portfolio 🔐 👋

-I'm passionate about cybersecurity and love tackling complex challenges through hands-on projects.
-From vulnerability management to threat detection, these projects allow me to dive deep into the ever-evolving landscape of cybersecurity.
-Please feel free to check them out and see the work I’ve put into enhancing security operations and processes!

-I will be adding more projects periodically, so check them out.

-## ⚠️ Vulnerability Management Projects
+## ⚠️ Vulnerability Management Projects:

 - **[Vulnerability Management Program Implementation](https://github.com/joshcybertest/vulnerability-management-program)**
 - **[Programmatic Vulnerability Remediations (PowerShell and BASH)](https://github.com/joshcybertest/programmatic-vulnerability-remediations)**

-## 🚨 Threat Hunting and Security Operations
+## 🚨 Threat Hunting and Security Operations:

 - **[Creating a Mini SOC and Honeynet](https://github.com/joshmadakor0/threat-hunting-scenario-tor)**
 - **[Threat Hunting Scenario (Tor Browser Usage)](https://github.com/joshmadakor0/threat-hunting-scenario-tor)**